top of page

 an autonomous body.
 It is a legal 'person, having the right to acquire movable and immovable properties and to sue and be sued.
 It has a common seal and is having perpetual succession.
 It may become a member of the International Bar Association, or International Legal Aid Association and send delegates to the international conferences or seminars conducted by such bodies.

 v) Functions: (Sn 7 with 1973 amendment).
-The functions of the Bar Council of India are
+The functions of the Bar Council of India are as follows:

 a) Legal Profession: